hepto/c120/README.md

 ```

 Now you should have running containeer called `c120`.

+If you use the instructions above, then all get_iplayer config is stored in a Docker volume called `c120-data` so that the container can be reloaded and all scheudled recordings are not lost.
+You can put this somewhere else by mapping `c120/config` somehere else.

 Next is to schedule some recordings.
 The `get_iplayer.sh` script simply wraps the standard `get_iplayer` script, but sets the right download locations inside the image.
 So check the docs for `get-iplayer` to see what you can do in full, but typically you're gonna do: